Samantha Aldrich

 Sandra J. Ebling-Maggio *

 A native of Fredonia, NY, Sandra prefers a smartphone camera to reframe the natural world as she sees it, using minimal technological effects.
-Through this technique, nature is visualized in the mind’s eye of the artist, then expressed through the photograph, to create a dialogue with the viewer.
+Using this technique, nature is visualized in the mind’s eye of the artist, and then expressed through the photograph to create a dialogue with the viewer.
+Sandra has become a naturalist through her photography and continues to develop a laser focus on our world.
+Sandra operates a private studio and gallery “Elemental Encounters” located at 23 Pine Drive in Fredonia, NY.
+For an appointment phone (716) 725-1065

 Nancy Nixon Ensign *